 The Resilience Project’s core-focus has been, and always will be, the health and wellbeing of students.

-In our commitment to provide schools with evidence-based programs that positively impact mental health, we commissioned The University of Melbourne of our school partnership program and curriculum.
+In our commitment to provide schools with evidence-based programs that positively impact mental health, we commissioned The University of Melbourne to evaluate our our school partnership program.

-From January 2017 through to December 2019, the evaluation was conducted with six primary schools implementing the program and six schools that were not implementing the program (used for comparison data).
+From January through to December 2019, the evaluation was conducted with six primary schools implementing the program and six schools that were not implementing the program (used for comparison data).
 The evaluation involved student surveys, interviews and focus groups, as well as interviews with teachers and parents.
 The research specifically looked at immediate and maintained changes in behaviours, feelings and attitudes, with relation to the use of gratitude, empathy and mindfulness strategies.

-The University of Melbourne concluded that the benefits arose from both the program content and the style of delivery.
-The program provided variety which altered the ways in which children engaged with lessons and each other, contributing to overall improved social and emotional skills.
+The evaluation concluded that the benefits arose from both the program content and the style of delivery.
+In general, the program provided variety which helped children engage with lessons and each other.

-Significant increase in use of daily gratitude strategies and their sense of gratitude.
+Significant increase in children's use of daily gratitude strategies and their sense of gratitude.

-When asked about their experience of the program, students responded with:
+When asked about their experience of the program, some students reported:

-- They felt more confident to share in class.
+- Feeling more confident to share in class.

-- They enjoyed consuming the content and the style of delivery.
+- Enjoying the content and the style of delivery.

-- They liked the fact that there were no ‘right’ or ‘wrong’ answers.
+- Liking the fact that there were no ‘right’ or ‘wrong’ answers.

-- They found it easier to meaningfully connect with others.
+- Finding it easier to meaningfully connect with others.